 Organizing an online raffle

 The magic of a raffle is the combination of altruism (players buy tickets to support a worthy cause) and aspiration (players are genuinely excited to win the prizes).
 The first element of a successful raffle is offering prizes worth far more than the price of the ticket.
-Ask each business that already supports your organization to donate a prize (it may be tax deductible) and help sell tickets via their online presence.
+Ask businesses that already support your organization to donate a prize (it may be tax-deductible) and help sell tickets through their online channels.

-You can easily customize this Jotform raffle registration form template to suit your needs.
+To collect entries, you can customize this Jotform raffle registration form template to suit your needs.
 It’s easy for ticket purchasers to complete, and it captures all of a purchaser’s contact information to build your email list for future fundraising.
 And with the Jotform raffle ticket PDF template, you can quickly create raffle tickets with the information from the registration form.

 Taxes and regulations